 Jodi Siegel was born in Chicago, IL.
 The Home of the Blues!
-In the late 80’s she relocated to California and immediately began playing and singing in countless blues, R & B, pop and original music bands throughout Orange County, San Diego and Los Angeles.
+She eventually relocated to California and began playing and singing in countless blues, R & B, pop and original music bands throughout Orange County, San Diego and Los Angeles.
 Over the years Jodi has opened for and or shared the stage with many respected musicians including: Albert King, Robben Ford, Robert Cray, J.D.
 Souther, David Lindley, Fred Tacket and Paul Barrere (Little Feat) and countless others.
-Her songs have been recorded by Maria Muldaur (“So Many Rivers To Cross,” and “If I Were You”) Marcia Ball (“So Many Rivers To Cross.”)
+Her songs have been recorded by Maria Muldaur (“So Many Rivers To Cross,”-cowritten with Daniel Moore and “If I Were You”-cowritten with Danny Timms) Marcia Ball (“So Many Rivers To Cross.”) and Teresa James ("Come Up and See Me Sometime"-cowritten with Danny Timms)

-During her career, Jodi has combined a lifetime of musical influences (blues, pop, R & B, soul and jazz) into a sound and a style that make her a triple threat; songwriting, singing and guitar playing.
+During her career, Jodi has created a heady and dynamic stew of musical influences (blues, pop, R & B, soul and jazz) into a sound and a style that make her a triple threat; songwriting, singing and guitar playing.
 Jodi’s fine-tuned solo performances are likened to a “one-woman” band!!
 Her truly original style can fill a room with explosive slide guitar, jazzy vocals and a fun, easy going rapport with her audience.
 She can go from funky bluesy grooves to folk, to jazz and back again with ease.
 She’s an old soul with a fresh sound.

-Her new CD, “Wild Hearts,” produced by Steve Postell (Immediate Family, David Crosby), is filled with great songs, cool grooves, intimate, smart lyrics and some of the best of the best musicians in Los Angeles today including; Mike Finnigan (organ, piano), Hutch Hutchinson, Abe Laborial Sr. (bass), Russ Kunkel, Michael Jerome Moore, John Ferraro, Arno Lucas (drums, percussion), Joe Sublett (Saxophone) and Maxayne Lewis and Clydene Jackson (background vocals).
+Her new CD, “Wild Hearts,” produced by Steve Postell (Immediate Family, David Crosby, Eric Johnson, Robben Ford, Iain Matthews), is filled with great songs, cool grooves, intimate, smart lyrics and some of the best of the best musicians in Los Angeles today including; Mike Finnigan (organ, piano), Hutch Hutchinson, Abe Laborial Sr., Alphonso Johnson (bass), Russ Kunkel, Michael Jerome Moore, John Ferraro, Arno Lucas (drums, percussion), Joe Sublett (Saxophone) and Maxayne Lewis and Clydene Jackson (background vocals).
 Each song has a soulful delivery with an undeniable down-home elegance.

 Get "wild hearts" now!